menosgeze/Website2/content/_index.md

 ## 1. Summaries
 I will either list links to
 __summaries__ of books-chapters, classes, topics, etc that I am interested about.
-In part, I am using this website as a self-organization tool.
+This is partly because I am using this website as a self-organization tool.

 <--->
 ## 2. Tutorials.